MHickey2/Where-Evil-Dwells/README.md

 Bloody Camp is a horror blood font, which creates a horror tone and felt it supplemented the horror theme of the game.
 I tried to accentuate the horror mode by selecting a nice rich font that is a true type font, and I used it as an image one the site.
-The site allowed you to set the color and scale of the image, so found this to be convenient.
+The site allowed you to set the color and scale of the image.

 <br>